dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlTraceFlag/README.md

 ## Security Requirements

-* Target machine must have admin access to the Windows Server.
+* The account running this resource must have admin access to the Windows Server.

 ## Known issues